apache/qpid-proton/INSTALL.md

     $ make install

-When make install completes, all installed files are listed in the install_manifest.txt file.
+When make install completes, all installed files are listed in the `install_manifest.txt` file.
 The contents of this file may be used to uninstall.

-Note: When SYSINSTALL_BINDINGS is enabled (ON), the CMAKE_INSTALL_PREFIX does not affect the location for where the language bindings (Python, Perl, PHP, Ruby) are installed.
-For those elements, the location is determined by the language interpreter itself; i.e., each interpreter is queried for the proper location for extensions.
-If you want to constrain where the Proton code is installed, set SYSINSTALL_BINDINGS to OFF.
-This will install all bindings to a common location under ${CMAKE_INSTALL_PREFIX}.
-When installed like this, each user will need to manually configure their interpreters with the respective binding location.

 CMake (Windows)
 ---------------